THUDM/GLM-Edge/finetune/README_en.md

 + val_file: File path of validation dataset.
 + test_file: File path of test dataset.
 + num_proc: Number of processes to use when loading data.
-+ max_input_length: Maximum length of input sequence.
++ max_input_length: Maximum length of input sequence, since the number of image placeholder token is 584, the value needs to be set larger.
 + max_output_length: Maximum length of output sequence.
 + training_args section
 + output_dir: Directory for saving model and other outputs.